ItsXrgon/Prolog-Sous-Chef/project_report.md

 ```

 **ARGUMENT:**

 - `S`: A situation to validate as a complete burger

 **Comment:** Defines the goal state for IDS.
-All five criteria must be satisfied:
+All four criteria must be satisfied:

-1. All 7 ingredients present
-2. Each ingredient appears exactly once (no duplicates)
+1. Each ingredient appears exactly once (no duplicates)
-3. Bottom bun is the first action
+2. Bottom bun is the first action
-4. Top bun is the last action
+3. Top bun is the last action
-5. All `above/2` constraints from KB are satisfied
+4. All `above/2` constraints from KB are satisfied

 This is the validation function that determines if a candidate solution is valid.